 Happy travelers are happy employees.
 Happy employees provide good customer service.

 Recruitment and retention are just two examples that demonstrate the value of aligning with corporate goals.
 Some companies might work toward being a more data-driven organization.
 How do you collect, analyze, and take action on your travel program data?
-Perhaps one of your initiatives is to simplify (one of our guiding principles at Expedia).
+Perhaps one of your initiatives is to simplify.
 Cost reduction and control, digital transformation, safety above all else are also examples of guiding principles, and there are many more.
 You’ll discover how this can apply to numerous corporate strategies, visions, imperatives, and goals.

 As business travel strategy discussions take place in your organization, look for opportunities to align your travel program.
 That might mean picking one or two corporate strategic goals and spending time understanding how travel impacts those goals.
 In evaluating travel management companies (TMCs), ask them how their services and tools support those goals.
 Work with your procurement team to build those criteria into your provider evaluations.